maktoobgar/go_template/README.md

 ## Quick Start

+1. Install Dependencies:
+   * ```
+     go get -v github.com/rubenv/sql-migrate/...
+     go mod tidy
+     ```
+   * **Note**: For migrations you most likely need `sql-migrate`.

-1. Copy and paste these lines in your terminal when you're inside project root directory:
+2. Copy and paste these lines in your terminal when you're inside project root directory:
     * ```bash
         cp dbconfig_example.yml dbconfig.yml
         cp env_example.yml env.yml
       ```
     * Those example files(env_example.yml and dbconfig_example.yml) have ready configurations for a quick start for the project.

-2. How to run:
+3. How to run:
    1. If you want to run **socket** and **api**, just run `cmd/main/main.go` file like:
         *  ```bash
             go run ./cmd/main/main.go